 He is best known for his revolutionary marketing strategy of answering his customers’ questions.
 Yes, all he is does is answer his customers’ question and … he writes about his competition a lot.

 His swimming pool blog talks about subjects no one else talks about such as comparing swimming pools types, swimming pool companies and the best and worst of practices of pool builders.

-Sheridan’s bottom line: stop caring about the competition and start caring about your customers by answering their questions with your content and the content you share and link out to.
+Sheridan’s bottom line: stop caring about the competition.
+Start caring about your customers by answering their questions with your content and the content you share and link out to.

 Be confident in your work and don’t fear your competition.
-By sharing and linking out to your competitors’ content, you can make sure your readers and followers are more loyal, it helps you become that go-to source of information, and increases the chance of getting traffic and shares back from your competition.
+By sharing and linking out to your competitors’ content, you can make sure your readers and followers are more loyal.
+It helps you become that go-to source of information.
+It increases the chance of getting traffic and shares back from your competition.
 Remember, if it benefits your community, share it.

 Become that go-to-information source by sharing your competitors’ interesting blog articles, writing responses to their blog articles, allowing your competitors to write guest blog posts on your blog, and summarizing the most important news and best articles in your industry, including those written by your competitors.

-What are your thoughts on sharing or linking out to your competitors’ content?
+What are your thoughts on whether you should share or link out to your competitors’ content?

-Have you shared or linked out to your competitors’ content?
-Did you get push back internally or others in your industry?
+Do you share or link to your competitors’ content?
+Did you get push back internally or others in your industry when you share competitors’ content?
 What reasons would you add to this list?